Theodor Scherer: Early life and career

 Scherer was born at Höchstädt an der Donau on 17 September 1889.
 In July 1908, he enlisted as cadet officer in the Bavarian Army which served as part of the Imperial German Army.
 He was commissioned as lieutenant in the 12th Bavarian Infantry Regiment in 1910.
 He fought in World War I, and was captured by the British in July 1916 during the Battle of the Somme.
 Upon returning to his home country after the war, he was not retained in Germany's post-war military, the Reichswehr.
 In 1920, Scherer became a police officer in Bavaria.
-In 1935, he rejoined the German Army, and was appointed Lieutnant-Colonel.
+In 1935, he rejoined the German Army, and was appointed Lieutenant-Colonel.

 By the start of World War II, Scherer had risen to Colonel and operated as a regimental commander at the Western Front.
 He led an infantry assault during the Wehrmacht's crossing of the Marne in June 1940.
 In March 1941, he was entrusted with the security of Adolf Hitler's headquarters.